 Costa Rica is one of the most sustainable countries in the world.
-They rely on renewable energy (~98% of electricity comes from renewable sources), are attempting to be the first carbon-neutral country, have nearly 30% of their land designated as protected forests, and have a happier population than the US.
+They rely on renewable energy (> 98% of electricity comes from renewable sources), are attempting to be one of the world's first carbon-neutral countries, have nearly 30% of their land designated as protected forests, do not have a military, and have a happier population than the US.